Delightful Adventures

 • Frozen cranberries can be used if fresh cranberries are not available.
 Simply thaw them on a paper towel.
 When thawed, pat any moisture away and then chop, if needed.

-• Any type of neutral flavoured oil can be used in place of the coconut oil, such as avocado or safflower.
+• Any type of neutral flavoured oil can be used in place of coconut oil, such as sunflower or safflower.

 • Store them in an airtight container at room temperature for up to 2 days, after that, move them into the refrigerator for another 3-4 days.
 When you’re ready to serve, bring them up to room temperature, and you can warm them up slightly, if you’d like, before serving.